– Edge to Edge: $0.020 per sq in

 – Return Shipping: $15.00 minimum (extra charges apply outside the contiguous USA)

 Prepping Your Quilt

-Here are a few things you can do to make the quilting process a successful and pleasant experience for us all… not to mention save you time and money!
+Here are a few things you can do to make the quilting process a successful and pleasant experience for us both… not to mention save you time and money!